awhicks/CS-3704-S23/_lab/team03.md

 <details>
 <summary>
-Setup Task 4: (may be done at any time, but must be coordinated with 5 and 6)
+Setup Task 4: Google OAuth (may be done at any time, but must be coordinated with 5 and 6)
 </summary>

+Coordinate with the folks doing task 5 and 6 so you know *exactly* what the URL will be for your prod and qa apps.

+Then set up Google OAuth for these.
+You can do that by creating a new Google OAuth app, or if you have an existing one, you can just add more "callback urls" to the list of existing ones, e.g.

 <details>
 <summary>